Set Up of External Asset Managers in Singapore

 What are the requirements for an LFMC & RFMC licence/registration application in Singapore?

-Please refer to table 2 which illustrates the minimum requirements for LFMC A/I and RFMC in Singapore.
+Table 2 illustrates the minimum requirements for LFMC A/I and RFMC in Singapore.

 |Amount of Assets under Management||Above S$250 million||Maximum of S$250 million|